Vanessa Tsehaye: Viewpoints

-Vanessa has called out the (ab)use of postcolonial rhetoric to deflect criticisms off Eritrea.
+Tsehaye has called out the (ab)use of postcolonial rhetoric to deflect criticisms off Eritrea.

-In February 2021, Vanessa objected to the blocking of humanitarian access in the Tigray War, arguing that bureaucracy was slowing down some requests and refusing others, in violation of the obligations of international humanitarian law.
+In February 2021, Tsehaye objected to the blocking of humanitarian access in the Tigray War, arguing that bureaucracy was slowing down some requests and refusing others, in violation of the obligations of international humanitarian law.
 She stated that the communications blockade made it difficult for worldwide attention to focus on the war.

-In 2018, Vanessa objected to the use of the 1998–2000 Eritrean–Ethiopian War as a "justification for turning [Eritrea] into a dictatorship".
+In 2018, Tsehaye objected to the use of the 1998–2000 Eritrean–Ethiopian War as a "justification for turning [Eritrea] into a dictatorship".
 She objected to Eritrean indefinite military service, to systematic rape, torture and other crimes, to the National Assembly not convening since 2002, to the non-implementation of the Constitution of Eritrea and to arrest without trial.